 We’ll also coordinate a host of other required consultants, such as the structural engineer, energy consultant and building surveyor.
 We then work with you to finalise our architectural specification (usually in the order of 40 pages) detailing every finish and selection in the building, along with instructions on their installation or treatment.
 This final drawing and document package is then lodged with local council to receive a building permit so construction can start.
 This suite of documents also allows the builder to provide a detailed cost estimate.
 Allow up to 3 months for this stage, pending the schedule of consultants and clients.

-Stage G. Contract administrationAka construction!
+Shovels in the ground!
 This is when the design comes to life and things get exciting.
-We carry out various tasks during this stage.
-Our main job is to attend regular site meetings with the builder and ensure the project is built in accordance with the documentation package.
-This involves resolving any issues or queries they may have.
+We carry out various tasks during construction.
+Our main job, as the stage name suggests, is to administer the building contract.
+While we are not site supervisors, we regularly visit the site to meet with the builder, answer queries or resolve any issues that arise.
 There is only so much information a 2D drawing can express about a 3D object (your home!) so queries are expected and normal.